-The score you achieve on your MBA admissions exam – whether that’s the GMAT, the GRE, or even the Executive Assessment (EA) – has traditionally been regarded as a predictor of how you will perform on the first year of the MBA coursework.
-As a result, it, along with your undergraduate academic performance, plays a key role in the MBA application.
+The score you achieve on your MBA admissions exam has often been regarded as a predictor of how you will perform on the first year of coursework in the MBA program, especially in quantitative courses.
+As a result, it plays a key role in the MBA application, along with your undergraduate academic performance.

 Start now.

-These tests are like a marathon.
-You don’t start training the day before a marathon, but months in advance, particularly if you are not used to running long distances.
-Sustained practice over a longer period is much more effective than cramming for a few days before the test.
+These admissions tests are like a marathon.
+You don’t start training for a marathon the day before; you begin months in advance, particularly if you are not used to running long distances.
+Sustained practice over a longer period of time is much more effective than cramming for a few days before the test.

 Always work with a timer.